-When the beans are dark enough, the pot is hand around so that everyone can enjoy the aroma.
+- When the beans are dark enough, during the coffee ceremony the pot is hand around so that everyone can enjoy the aroma.

-The coffee is boiled on a small charcoal oven (Farnello) for about 30 min.
-But should not boil over.
+- Then the coffee is boiled on a small charcoal oven (Farnello) for about 30 min – but it should not boil over.

-After the coffee is finished, it is poured from 30 cm high into small delicate Porcelain cups (finjal) with a lot of sugar.
+- After the coffee is ready, it is poured from 30 cm high into small delicate Porcelain cups (finjal) with a lot of sugar.

-The coffee is poured three times, so that a ceremony takes 1-2 hours time.
+- The coffee is poured three times, so that a coffee ceremony takes 1-2 hours time.
 The oldest one gets the first cup.

-Time to go, because the 4th cup ‘derdja’ is reserved for the household.
-Whoever leaves the ceremony earlier is considered rude and it would be an offense for the hosts.
+- Finally it is time to go, because the 4th cup ‘derdja’ is reserved for the household.
+Whoever leaves the coffee ceremony earlier is considered rude and it would be an offense for the hosts.
 You might think the coffee was not good.